ajorgensen89/saga-comic/README.md

 Use of _span_ in a number of occasions came back as unsuitable so adapted and changed to _div_.
 ![HTML Error](assets/images/HTMLIssues.png)
-Image evidence not captured before fixing the bugs encounter below.
+Image evidence not captured before fixing the bugs encountered here:

 Use of _h5_ and _h6_ in certain sections such as _ul_ and _fieldset_ did not pass.

 Use of an _anchor_ element around the _button_ or _input_ elements did not work.
 I needed to change my form _method_ to _'method="GET"_ instead of _"POST"_ and remove the _anchor_ element.